-Timothy W. Levin
+Timothy W. LevinPhiladelphia

-Partner
++1.215.963.5037

 timothy.levin@morganlewis.com

-Philadelphia, PA T +1.215.963.5037 F +1.215.963.5001 With a focus on investment advisers and other financial services firms, Timothy W. Levin counsels clients on the design, development, and management of pooled investment vehicles and investment advisory programs.
+Tim, leader of the firm's investment management practice, counsels investment advisers and other financial services firms on the design, development, and management of pooled investment vehicles and investment advisory programs.
 He also advises fund managers in connection with organization, registration, and ongoing regulatory compliance.
 Additionally, he represents managers and sponsors of unregistered pooled investment vehicles.
-He is the managing partner of Morgan Lewis's Philadelphia office.